SafiUllahAshfaq/interviews-learning/README.md

 - What is prop drilling?
 - How can one achieve shouldComponentUpdate like behaviour in react functional component?
 - How do you ensure typsafety while working with react.JS? (not react.TS)
+- Did you used Relay with GraphQL?
+(GQL client for React) (https://relay.dev/)
+- What are keys used for?
+(Key in React.)
+- Can we use array index as a Key in React?
+- What is composition in React?
+(Methodology referred to as Composition) (https://reactjs.org/docs/composition-vs-inheritance.html)
+- What's the difference between Component and PureComponent in React?

 ## Angular